Enduro/X: Performance

 Several benchmarks have been made with the Enduro/X middleware and it shows that it competes with Oracle Tuxedo and ZeroMQ quite well.
 Enduro/X was faster than Tuxedo 30% in 56 KB data block range.
 Enduro/X was significantly faster than ZeroMQ in 10-20KB range.
 Also for test performed with RabbitMQ Enduro/X showed its strength and was ahead of the competitor.
 For the RPC calls, Enduro/X was several times ahead, for send only calls, RabbitMQ was bit closer to Enduro/X.

 Subsystems

 Enduro/X contains different sub-modules which extends the application server and middleware functionality.

 Queuing subsystem

 Enduro/X provides a queuing subsystem called TMQ (Transactional Message Queue).
 This facility provides persistent queues that allows applications to explicitly enqueue and dequeue messages from named queues.
-Queues can be ordered by message en-queue time in LIFO or FIFO order.
-Queues are managed by an XA compliant resource manager allowing queue operations to participate in distributed transactions.
+Queues can be ordered by message enqueue time in LIFO or FIFO order.
+Queues are managed by an XA-compliant resource manager allowing queue operations to participate in distributed transactions.
 An automated queue forwarding feature is provided that will remove entries from a queue and invoke an associated Enduro/X ATMI services, placing the reply message on an associated reply queue and failed messages to failure queue.